t-chx/blog/_posts/2015-02-24-webeditor-v2.md

 ### Other improvements

-This new version includes a certain number of small but usefull improvements such as: Drag and drop to upload or insert images, etc.
+This new version includes a certain number of small improvements and bugfixes, such as: Drag and drop to upload or insert images, etc.